Joe Poe had pretty much been dealt a bum hand in the game of life. He was the bastard son of a Black Jewish harelipped paraplegic circus midget.

 Bill Johnstone, Joe's mother's next-door neighbor, was working in his garden.
-He heard Joe's cry, tied up his ox, and went to see what was the matter.
+He heard Joe's cry, tied up his oxen, and went to see what was the matter.

-Just then, fourteen crippled and deranged Vietnam Veterans stumbled by on crutches.
+Just then, fourteen crippled and shellshocked Vietnam Veterans stumbled by on crutches.
 Ten of them were Black.
 The other four were Irish.

 "What's going on here?" the platoon-leader asked.

 Bill Johnstone walked solemnly out of the house and looked at Joe.
 Joe looked at the Vietnam Veterans.
-The Vietnam Veterans looked at Bill Johnstone Then they all looked at Joe.
+The Vietnam Veterans looked at Bill Johnstone Then all of them looked at Joe.

 (At this point I couldn't decided how I should end the story, so I'll give you a few choices and let you pick your favorite. –The Author)